SATE-Lab/DisBurser/draft.md

    mvn test
    ```

-   server log or console log is attached in `log` directory of each testcase, for example: `<project_root>/dataset/Activemq/Redit-Activemq-6430/logs` shows  the log differences before and after the issue patch.
+   - server logs or console logs are attached in `log` directory of each testcase, for example: `<project_root>/dataset/Activemq/Redit-Activemq-6430/logs` shows  the log differences before and after the issue patch.
+   - After the testcase has been executed, you can find the server logs in the corresponding project's `.ReditWorkingDirectory` directory